 If you’re trying to gain MBA admission, you need to try as hard as you can to crush the GMAT or the GRE.
 IN this article, I explain how to achieve your personal best GMAT or GRE score.

-That’s me on the cover of the word problems book!!
+That’s me on the cover of the word problems book!

 I taught for Manhattan Prep for 7 years (there are even some reviews still floating around in the universe of my classes!), so I’ve seen it all – every anxiety, challenge, and triumph you can imagine.
-I personally helped hundreds of students achieve their personal best scores as an instructor and a one-on-one tutor – from non-native speakers struggling with sentence correction, to English majors stressed out by algebra, to investment bankers grappling with test anxiety, and everyone in between.
+I personally helped hundreds of students achieve their personal best scores as an MBA coach and a one-on-one tutor – from non-native speakers struggling with sentence correction, to English majors stressed out by algebra, to investment bankers grappling with test anxiety, and everyone in between.

 So now I’m gonna share my best study tips.